-In this short video, I present each topic through clear examples of marketing and decision-making.
-I show how science explains the results.
+He shows how science explains the results.
 You’ll learn how many very successful companies use these new techniques.
 You’ll see familiar examples of Neuromarketing in action.
 You’ll also discover how companies like Amazon use common brain biases to influence customers’ choices.
-I also explain some of the misunderstandings people have about these new marketing techniques.
+He also explains some misunderstandings people have about these new marketing techniques.
 You can expect some surprising revelations about how our minds work.

-Understanding the basics of neuromarketing is important to consumers and businesses alike.
-It has the potential to be a real game changer in many ways.
+Understanding the basics of Neuromarketing is essential to consumers and businesses alike.
+It has the potential to be a real game-changer in many ways.
 We all want to make an impact and help others to thrive.
-I finish up the talk by offering a humorous story about how the tiniest, most subtle influences can produce a major impact.
+He finishes the talk by offering a humorous story about how the tiniest, most subtle influences can produce a significant effect.

 Marketing aims to get consumers to make buying decisions.
 Understanding that the decision-making process has always been a hit-or-miss proposition.
 Traditional marketing relies on two flawed assumptions.
 One assumption is that consumers make conscious decisions based on reason and logic.
 Another assumption is consumers can always recall why they bought what they bought.

 Market research centers on focus group studies, consumer surveys, and consumer interviews.
 Such analysis often produces misleading information about consumer behavior.

 When asked by market researchers, consumers simply make up some reasons.
 The misleading information from traditional market research has led to many costly marketing and advertising disasters.